DeProdigy/chatty/README.md

 in big classrooms, some people get lost but are too afraid to speak up.

-chatty takes away concept of fear by letting users speak up anonymously
+chatty takes away the concept of fear by letting users speak up anonymously